skjohansen/playground-qy4r63yi/markdowns/interfaces.md

 In this example does the interface IMammal tell us that all mammals have two properties: number of legs and the specie of the mammal, and that the mammal have the behavior of making a sound.

-The example is quite simplified, but a key difference between a dog and a human (in this example) is the ability to speak, so the implementation of human and dog differs a bit, but they still implement to the same contract (interface).
+The example is quite simplified, but a key difference between a dog and a human (in this example) is the ability to make complex sounds (speak), so the implementation of human and dog differs a bit, but they still implement to the same contract (interface).
 This contract is used by the DisplayMammal method to display the information on the mammal.

 Question to think about: What could we do if the mammal does not have any legs?
 Like a whale